Deployment

 Note: cern-sso-proxy works with a site globally unique in cern domain.
 If the requested website is already registered with other hosting service, e.g. AFS, EOS, the sso registration will fail.

-For production deployment, the brilview code must have a version tag in the git repository, and the file /openshfit/brilview/Dockerfile should contain the new git tag.
-The tagging step is required in order to always trigger a docker image update.
+For production deployment, the brilview source code must have a version tag in the git repository, and the file /openshfit/brilview/Dockerfile should contain this Git tag.
+The tagging step is required in order to always trigger building docker image from right source code so do not forget to change tag in Dockerfile!

 oc start-build brilview-server-bc --from-dir=brilview